-C19.
-Will all data related to this study be retained and shared in a form that is fully anonymised (separated from information that can identify the participant)?
+C209.
+C20.
+CONSENT: If personal information related to this study will be retained and shared (i.e. in outputs) in a form that is not fully anonymised (separated from information that can identify the participant) please outline how participants will be made aware of this (including any limitations) and indicate their consent.